 Collection: GRID PoE & PoE++ Switches

-GRID PoE/PoE++ Switches — The Core “Power Plant” for POE-Jack®
+GRID PoE & PoE++ Switches — The Core “Power Plant” for POE-Jack®

 GRID PoE and PoE++ switches act as the central power plant for POE-Jack® in-wall PoE switches, access points, cameras, touch panels and signage players.
-They concentrate PoE budget, simplify UPS, and turn your Cat6e cabling into a DC microgrid for Canadian homes, suites, offices and light-commercial projects.
+They concentrate PoE budget, simplify UPS, and turn 23-AWG Cat6e cabling into a DC microgrid for Canadian homes, suites, offices and light-commercial projects.

-If you’re looking for a 48 port PoE switch, a high-power 3600W PoE++ switch, or an industrial 8 port PoE switch for cold or harsh environments, this collection groups the GRID Networking models designed to feed POE-Jack® and other PoE endpoints across your site.
+If you’re looking for a 48-port PoE switch, a high-power 3,600 W PoE++ switch, or an industrial 8-port PoE switch for −40 °C conditions, this collection groups the GRID Networking models designed to feed POE-Jack® plates and other PoE endpoints across your site.

 • Clean installs: Fewer home-runs and patch fields when edge switching happens at the wall with POE-Jack®.

-Quick answer: What makes GRID PoE switches different?
+Quick answer: what makes GRID PoE switches different?

 Which GRID PoE switch do I need?

 Choose POEJK-S48-750E for most office, MDU and campus jobs.
-It’s a 48-port Gigabit PoE+ switch with 750W budget and 10G uplinks suited to dense AP and camera networks.
+It’s a 48-port Gigabit PoE+ switch with a 750 W budget and 10G uplinks, ideal for dense AP and camera networks and floor-by-floor POE-Jack® power.

-• Designing a DC microgrid core or LEED-oriented building?
+DC microgrid core & LEED-oriented buildings

 How to size your PoE power budget